samuelvaz/samuelvaz/README.md

 # Samuel Vaz: Cybersecurity Enthusiast 👨‍💻🔐

-Hi there 👋 I'm Samuel Vaz, a certified cybersecurity professional .
+Hi there 👋 I'm Samuel Vaz, a certified cybersecurity professional.
 I'm passionate about vulnerability and risk assessment, penetration testing, GRC, and software development.
 I love documenting and sharing my knowledge and contributing to the cybersecurity community through my GitHub repositories. 🌐💡

 ## 📬 Get in Touch